Who are our au pairs

 Meet strict requirements

 All au pairs come with prior childcare experience including teaching, nannying or babysitting.
 In addition, all Cultural Care au pairs must fulfill a number of general requirements and pass a rigorous screening and selection process.
 Au pairs obtain a legal J-1 cultural exchange visa in their home country before traveling to the U.S., and once they arrive, they spend their first 4 days in the U.S. at our Au Pair Training School reviewing child development, safety, and communication and becoming American Red Cross-certified in CPR/AED and First Aid.
+New this year, Cultural Care au pairs will also attend a classroom course on driver’s safety—also delivered by the American Red Cross—designed to familiarize au pairs with American driving laws, signs and protocols.
+(Effective for au pairs arriving from overseas April 2014 and beyond.)
 Once they complete this training, they travel to your home by plane or bus.

 Provide childcare and light housekeeping

 Not only can your au pair provide childcare coverage, she can help with household chores related to your children and share her culture with your whole family.

 - Provide flexible in-home childcare (up to 45 hours per week; up to 10 per day)

 - Customize care to suit your family’s individual needs

 - Assist with child-related household duties including meal preparation, doing their laundry and helping keep their rooms neat

 - Supervise your older children during after-school hours and summer breaks

 - Help get your children to school, activities, and appointments